GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/troubleshooting.md

 If you don't already have one, create a GCP service account to authorize the collector to send metrics, traces, and logs:

 ```
-export GCLOUD_PROJECT=<the project ID of the Google Cloud project of your IAM service account>
+export GCLOUD_PROJECT=<the Google Cloud project ID to which your IAM service account belongs>
 export PROJECT_ID=<your Google Cloud project ID>
 gcloud iam service-accounts create otel-collector --project=${GCLOUD_PROJECT}
 ```